okeshawarz/prospectus/draft3.md

    done primarily through property taxes, which gives urban governments strong incentives to promote growth in property values when faced with fiscal pressure [@stein2019].

+4. In the U.S. urban context, the **state scale** has something of a second-order importance; state governments, for example, serve as battlegrounds between large urban conglomerations and the suburban-rural populations that reside within the state.
+This is also the scale at which large capitalist firms, including real estate firms, indirectly affect the built environment for a particular city-- the most salient methods for the purpose of this dissertation is through tax incentive schemes for firm relocation and through the pre-emption of local real estate regulations^[for example, the wave of anti-rent control legislation that swept through many state legislatures during the 1990s.
+In many cases, rent control was exceedingly popular at the local level, where the majority of the electorate were renters.
+By adjudicating the conflict at the state level, with higher barriers to political action, landlords and developers are able to bypass stakeholders who would otherwise be opposed.].

 [to be completed later]